Two RV Gypsies: Full-Time RVers

 Arkansas River and gorge

-check it outDavid Kirke (born 1945), an Oxford-educated, colorfull prankster and a founding member of the Dangerous Sports Club and was the first man to perform the modern bungee jump on April 1, 1979.
-By doing so, he helped invent a new entreme sport.
+check it outDavid Kirke (born 1945), an Oxford-educated, colorful prankster and a founding member of the Dangerous Sports Club and was the first man to perform the modern bungee jump on April 1, 1979.
+By doing so, he helped invent a new extreme sport.
 David Kirke bungee jumped from the Royal Gorge bridge while performing for ABC's old television series "That's Incredible."
 (Below: see the two RV Gypsies by the sign on the bridge).

 (Note: David Kirk, died in his home on Oxford on October 21, 2023.)